 In recent years, most of the monthly issues of Friends Journal have been set aside for specific themes.
 Every eighteen months or so we poll readers and dream up ideas for future issues.
 Sometimes we’ll be inspired by a particular article that struck a chord with readers; other times we’ll look at a topic that Friends aren’t talking about enough.
 There are some relatively perennial themes (race, art, finance, social witness, outreach), but even with these, we try to find hooks that might bring fresh voices to the conversation.

 We also keep two issues a year open: no theme and no expectations.
 Most of our unsolicited articles go into a “General Submissions” list that we hold for these issues.
 Sometimes a choice is easy: we’ll get a blockbuster article that we know we just have to print.
-But just as often we’ll run some quiet piece of Quaker life that is offered us without regard to our schedules.
+But just as often we’ll run some quiet piece of Quaker life that is offered to us without regard to our schedules.

 Since we get a fair number of submissions that don’t fall into an upcoming theme, I thought I’d give some tips for writing unsolicited general articles for Friends Journal.

 The first bit of advice is to give our editorial submission guidelines a good once‐over.
-Two of the most common problems we see are:
+The introduction to what we’re looking for is instructive.

 The next thing to ask when writing or pitching an article to us is “why Friends Journal?”
 There are very few places where someone can write on the Quaker experience and see their work published.
 This scarcity weighs on us as we select an open issue’s mix.
-Authors don’t need to be Quaker but the piece should have a strong Quaker hook.
+Authors don’t need to be Quaker, but the piece should have a strong Quaker hook.
 I’m not above doing a control‐F on a submission to see how many times “Quaker” or “Friends” is mentioned.
 If it’s just a tacked‐on reference because you’re shopping a piece written for another publication, it probably won’t work for us.

 When you’re ready to send us something, please use the Submittable service so that we will have all of your information on file.
 “General Submissions” is the category for material that we consider for non‐themed issues.
-Do be aware that we only select for these issues twice a year and that our editorial response time is consequently longer for these.
+Do be aware that we only select for these issues twice a year and that our editorial response time is consequently longer for these submissions.